Government introduction of formal statutory regulation for heat networks in England, Wales and Scotland is planned to begin during 2025-26.

 Ofgem and DESNZ say: ‘The Heat Trust's established role in setting industry standards provides a strong foundation upon which the new regulation will build and their continued involvement will aid transition, ensuring continuity, and reducing risk of disruption for the sector and its consumers … [We] encourage parties to follow existing good practice, such as that set out by the Heat Trust.’

-Between now and introduction of full Ofgem regulation, our continued involvement will help ensure that:
+Between now and the start of full Ofgem regulation in 2027, our continued involvement will help ensure that:

 As the independent consumer champion for heat networks in Great Britain, Heat Trust’s input to regulation won’t be limited purely to matters covered by our Scheme.
 We’re not a trade association and we don’t lobby on behalf of either our Scheme participants or heat suppliers generally.

-While we’ll publicise key regulatory developments through our website, newsletters and LinkedIn, we can’t urge heat suppliers strongly enough to engage directly in the regulatory consultation process.
+While we’ll publicise key regulatory developments through our website and LinkedIn, we can’t urge heat suppliers strongly enough to engage directly in the regulatory consultation process.

 We’ll publish all of Heat Trust’s responses to government consultations here.